-1904 Birthday of master actor Sir John Gielgud (1904–2000), who will define acting in the years between the world wars and thereafter.
-In addition to his memorable Hamlet and other classical roles, he created notable roles in works by Harold Pinter, Edward Albee and Terrence Rattigan.
-He also directed extensively.
+1904 Birthday of master actor Sir John Gielgud (1904–2000), who defines acting in the years between the world wars and thereafter.
+In addition to his memorable Hamlet and other classical roles, he creates notable roles in works by Harold Pinter, Edward Albee, and Terrence Rattigan.
+He also directs extensively.

 1926 Senorita Raquel Meller commands the unheard of ticket price of $25 for her month-long engagement at Broadway's Empire Theatre.
 She sings a repertoire of Spanish songs, accompanied by members of the Philharmonic Society of New York.
-She will tour most of the major cities on the East Coast.
+She tours most of the major cities on the East Coast.

 1992 Good old reliable Nathan Detroit is back to his old tricks on Broadway as Frank Loesser's Guys and Dolls is revived at the Martin Beck Theatre.
 Nathan Lane stars, with Faith Prince as his perpetual fiancée, Peter Gallagher as the high-betting Sky Masterson, and Josie de Guzman as the missionary.
-The show will garner director Jerry Zaks, actress Prince and the revival itself Tony Awards.
+The show garners director Jerry Zaks, Prince, and the revival itself Tony Awards.

-2000 The New York Theatre Workshop production of Claudia Shear's Dirty Blonde begins previews at the Helen Hayes Theatre going on to open May 1.
-The original NYTW cast of Kevin Chamberlin, playwright Shear and Bob Stillman transfers intact to Broadway.
-James Lapine, who conceived the show with playwright Shear, helmed the story about two single New Yorkers who meet at Mae West's grave site.
+2000 The New York Theatre Workshop production of Claudia Shear's Dirty Blonde begins previews at the Helen Hayes Theatre.
+The original NYTW cast of Kevin Chamberlin, playwright Shear, and Bob Stillman transfers intact to Broadway.
+James Lapine, who conceived the show with playwright Shear, helms the story about two single New Yorkers who meet at Mae West's grave site.

 2002 Henry Goodman is fired from the Broadway musical The Producers, less than a month after taking over the coveted role of Max Bialystock from original star Nathan Lane.
 Director-choreographer Susan Stroman issues a statement saying, "I have the utmost respect for Henry Goodman.
 He is a wonderful actor and I would happily work with him again on another project.
 Henry has been very well received by audiences nightly, but the producers have decided to pursue a different quality for the role."
 He's replaced by longtime understudy Brad Oscar.